Harrenn/Request-Form-Automation-Data-and-Insights/README.md

 ## How It Works

 1. **Trigger Setup:**
-   - The script is triggered by edits made in the "Planned Start Date" column (Column Z).
-When a user updates or enters a date in this column, the script automatically runs.
+   - The script is triggered when a checkbox in the "Send Email" column (Column AD) is checked.
+Once the checkbox is checked, the script automatically runs.

 2. **Data Retrieval:**
    - When the script is triggered, it retrieves the necessary data from the following columns in the same row: Email Address (B), Request ID (W), Request Type (G), Metrics (K), Complete Name (C), Assigned To (U), Complexity (X), SLA (Y), Planned Start Date (Z), and Communicated End Date (AA).